The Sum of Its Parts: Analysis of Federated Byzantine Agreement Systems: Analysis algorithms

 As a generalization of symmetric top tiers (\cref{def:symmetric_top_tier}), we define \emph{symmetric clusters} of an FBAS $(\V, \Q)$ as groups of nodes $Y \subseteq \V$ such that $\exists D \in \QSetSpace, \forall v \in Y: \Q(v) = \qset(v, D)$ and $\bigcup{\bigcup{\set{\Q(v), v \in Y}}} = Y$.
 If an FBAS has one symmetric cluster $Y$ and $\V \setminus Y$ does not contain a quorum, $Y$ is the symmetric top tier of $(\V, \Q)$\footnote{ If an FBAS has $l > 1$ symmetric clusters or $\V \setminus Y$ does contain a quorum, $(\V, \Q)$ does not enjoy quorum intersection. }.

 Symmetric clusters can be found in polynomial time, by grouping nodes with identical quorum set configurations (values for $\Q$) and checking the above condition for each thus formed candidate set.

 Symmetric clusters can be analyzed significantly more efficiently.
-For example, an FBAS with a non-nested symmetric top tier is isomorph to a classical, threshold-based quorum system (s.a. \cref{theorem:symmetric_top_tier_cardinalities}).
-For symmetric clusters formed around a nested quorum set, minimal quorums, minimal blocking sets and minimal splitting sets can be enumerated without the overhead of checking candidate sets, by recursively listing combinations and forming their Cartesian product.
+For example, an FBAS with a non-nested symmetric top tier is isomorphic to a classical, threshold-based quorum system (s.a. \cref{theorem:symmetric_top_tier_blocking_cardinalities,theorem:symmetric_top_tier_splitting_cardinalities}).
+For symmetric clusters formed around a nested quorum set, minimal quorums and minimal blocking sets can be enumerated without the overhead of checking candidate sets, by recursively listing combinations and forming their Cartesian product.
+If the interest is to find only such splitting sets that can cause nodes within the symmetric cluster to diverge, then the same is true for minimal splitting sets.